-The Constitution of the Company requires one third of the Directors, other than the Managing Director, to retire from office at each AGM.
+The Constitution of the Company requires one third of the Directors to retire from office at each AGM.
 Directors who have been appointed by the Board are required to retire from office at the next AGM and are not taken into account in determining the number of Directors to retire by rotation at that AGM.
-Directors cannot hold office for a period in excess of three years or later than the third AGM following their appointment without submitting themselves for reelection.
+Directors cannot hold office for a period in excess of three years or later than the third AGM following their appointment without submitting themselves for re-election.
 All material information in the possession of the Company relevant to a decision on whether or not to elect or re-elect a Director is included in the Notice of Meeting.
 Retiring Directors are eligible for re-election by shareholders.
-Donald Shumka and Peter Donkin will seek re-election at the 2015 AGM, following their retirement by rotation.
-Mr Wendong Zhang was appointed as a Non-executive Director by the Board effective 25 November 2014.
-Mr Zhang will seek election by shareholders at the 2015 AGM.
+Phil Baily and Rick Crabb will seek re-election at the 2016 AGM, following their retirement by rotation.